-This delicious noodle-less vegan lasagna takes a little work up front, but it is so darn delicious and satisfying, and makes 4 meals (if you can stop yourself from eating the whole thing in one sitting).
+This delicious no-noodle lasagna is made with layers of roasted zucchini and eggplant, pesto ricotta, and tomato sauce.
+It takes a little work up front, but it is soooo worth it.
+It’s so good that you won’t even remember that lasagna usually has noodles.
+This recipe makes 4 meals (if you can stop yourself from eating the whole thing in one sitting).

 Pesto and plant-based ricotta are delicious enough by themselves, and when you put them together with chunky tomato sauce and roasty eggplant it’s basically heaven.
 You won’t even remember that noodles in lasagna are a thing.